kaunel85/ong-bylaws/bylaws.md

 ARTICLE X: COMMITTEES
 ---------------------
-105. The standing committees of the Chapter shall be:
-     1. Executive Committee
-     2. Recruitment
-     3. Finance
-     4. Judiciary
-     5. Pallas
-     6. Risk Management
-     7. Awards Committee
-     8. Social Committee
-     9. Brotherhood Committee
-     10. Fundraising Committee
-     11. Scholarship Committee
-     12. Housing Committee

-106. The Chapter or President may create committees as needed.

-107. The Executive Committee shall:
-     1. Be chaired by the Vice-President
-     2. Consist of the President, Vice-President, Treasurer, Recruitment Chair, Warden, Phikeia Educator and Secretary
-     3. Meet at least bi-weekly, but weekly during the school year
-     4. Excepting when discussing conduct of an individual Member any Active, Alumnus, or Phikeia may be present and speak in the meeting
-     5. Oversee general operations of the chapter and any task that does not fall under the purview of another officer
-     6. Oversee any disciplinary action or direct a Judiciary Committee to review the situation

-108. The Recruitment Committee shall:
-     1. Be chaired by the Recruitment Chair
-     2. Consist of the Chair, Assistant chairs, and at least 3 other active Members
-     3. Meet at least bi-weekly
-     4. The committee shall be responsible for planning, organizing, and implementing all aspects of the Chapter’s Recruitment Program
-     5. The Recruitment Committee will work with other Chairs to produce a semesterly formal recruitment period representative of the best the Chapter offers
-     6. Shall lead continuous recruitment efforts of the chapter

-109. The Finance Committee shall:
-     1. Be chaired by the Treasurer
-     2. Consist of the Chair, President, Finance Advisor, and any interested Members.
-     3. Prepare the annual budget
-     4. Meet bi-weekly
-     5. Review transactions performed since the last meeting and ensure they are journaled correctly and accounted for
-     6. Shall serve as a base of understanding of the financial situation for officers and the chapter at large
+105. Committees may be created by the President or a simple majority vote of the Chapter for special issues or events as needed.
+Additionally the Chapter shall have the following standing committees:
+     - Executive Committee
+     - Risk Management Committee
+     - Finance Committee
+     - Judiciary Committee
+     - Pallas Committee
+     - Events Committee
+     - Member Development Committee
+     - Communications Committee

+106. Unless otherwise specified committees shall:
+     - Host meetings on a weekly or bi-weekly basis during Fall and Winter classes and make their time and place know to Active members
+     - Allow any Active, Alumnus, or Phikeia to be present and speak appropriately
+     - Be chaired by a committee member as elected by the committee
+     - Extend a voting seat to any person appointed by the Chapter President, the committee's Chair, or a majority vote of that committee.
+Voting seats may be revoked by any two of the bodies who can grant them.

+107. The Executive Committee shall operate as described in The Code Section 127 and shall:
+     - Be chaired by the Vice-President
+     - Consist of the President, Vice-President, Treasurer, Recruitment Chair, Warden, Phikeia Educator, Secretary, and no others
+     - Meet weekly during Fall and Winter classes and bi-weekly otherwise
+     - Oversee general operations of the chapter and any task that does not fall under the purview of another officer
+     - Oversee any disciplinary action or direct a Judiciary Committee to review the situation
+     - When discussing the conduct of an individual Member the committee must go 'in camera', dismiss non executives, and exempt personal details from the minutes

+108. The Risk Management Committee shall function as described in The Code Section 127.1 and shall:
+     - Consist of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President
+     - Ensure that all event planners are aware of the the risk management policies and procedures
+     - Serve as consult during the planning of events and submission of risk management forms
+     - Develop recommendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals

+109. The Finance Committee shall function as described in The Code Section 128 and shall:
+     - Consist of the Treasurer, President, and Finance Advisor
+     - Assist the Executive Committee in preparing the annual budget
+     - Review transactions performed since the last meeting and ensure they are journaled correctly and accounted for
+     - Serve as a base of understanding of the financial situation for officers and the chapter at large

 110. The Judiciary Committee shall:
-     1. Be chaired by the Warden
-     2. Consist of the Warden and four active Members not including any member of the executive committee except the Warden
-     3. Hold council when necessary, and discipline according to [Article X](#article-x-committees)
-     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meeting as well
-     5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
-     6. See Section 98 for procedure on how to choose members for the Judiciary Committee

-111. The Pallas Committee
-     1. Be chaired by a member who is not the Phikeia Educator or a Big Brother
-     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, an experienced member and optionally an alumnus.
-     3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the second meeting of the Phikeia program.
-     4. Meet weekly when there is a Phikeia class in session.
-     5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82).
-     6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
-     7. If available member of the Chapter Advisory Board shall attend Pallas Committee meetings.

-112. Risk Management Committee
-     1. Chaired by the Risk Management Chairman.
-     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President, and other Active Members.
-     3. Ensure that all event planners are aware of the the risk management policies and procedures.
-     4. Serve as consult during the planning of events and submission of risk management forms.
-     5. Develop recommendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals.

-113. The Awards Committee shall:
-     1. Be chaired by the Awards Chair
-     2. Consist of the Chair, Secretary, President, and at least two other Active Members
-     3. Oversee completion of all GHQ Awards applications
-     4. Oversee requirements, nominations, and presentation of all Chapter awards including:
-        1. Phi of the Year
-        2. Unsung Phi of the Year
-        3. Most Improved Phi
-        4. Community Service Phi
-        5. Athlete of the Year
-        6. Rookie of the Year
-        7. Alumnus of the Year
-        8. Scholastic Achievement
-        9. Phi Delt Sweetheart
-        10. Brian Shaw Dedication In Life to the Fraternity Award

-114. Social Committee
-     1. Be Chaired by the Social Chair
-     2. Consist of the Social Chair, Vice-President, and other Active Members.
-     3. Be responsible for the organization of regular chapter social events with outside persons and organizations.
-     4. Be responsible for the organization and execution of a Chapter Formal and Founder's Day Afterparty

-115. Brotherhood Committee
-     1. Be Chaired by the Brotherhood Chair
-     2. Consist of the Brotherhood Chair, Vice-President, and other Active Members.
-     3. Be responsible for the organization of regular brotherhood events to promote closeness between Members.

-116. Fundraising Committee
-     1. Be Chaired by the Fundraising Chair
-     2. Consist of the Fundraising Chair, Vice-President, Alumni Secretary and other Active Members.
-     3. Be responsible for the organization of events for the raising of funds for chapter operations.

-117. Scholarship Committee
-     1. Be Chaired by the Scholarship Chair
-     2. Consist of the Scholarship Chair, Vice-President, and other Active Members.
-     3. Be responsible for the organization of the scholarship program and management of academic resources.

-118. Housing Committee
-     1. Be Chaired by the House Manager
-     2. Consist of the House Manager, Vice-President, and other Active Members.
-     3. Be responsible for the organization, cleanliness, and good operation of the Chapter House
-     4. Be responsible for determining which Actives and Alum shall live in the house, with the approval of the Executive
+     - Be chaired by the Warden
+     - Consist of the Warden and four active Members not including any member of the executive committee except the Warden
+     - Hold council when necessary, and discipline according to [Article X](#article-x-committees)
+     - Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meeting as well
+     - Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
+     - See Section 98 for procedure on how to choose members for the Judiciary Committee

+111. The Pallas Committee shall:
+     - Be chaired by a member elected by the committee who is not the Phikeia Educator or a Big Brother
+     - Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, an experienced member and optionally an alumnus
+     - Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the second meeting of the Phikeia program
+     - Meet weekly when there is a Phikeia class in session
+     - Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82)
+     - Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation
+     - If available member of the Chapter Advisory Board shall attend Pallas Committee meetings

+112. The Events Committee shall:
+     - Consist of the Recruitment Chair, Risk Management Chair, Social Chairman, Brotherhood Chairman, Philanthropy Chairman, Fundraising Chairman and appointees
+     - Serve as Recruitment Committee as described in The Code Section 127.2 and be chaired by the Recruitment Chair when supporting his operation of the Chapter’s Recruitment Program.
+This includes continuous recruitment efforts of the chapter and producing a semesterly formal recruitment period representative of the best the Chapter offers
+     - Assist the Events officers in the completion of their duties

+113. The Member Development Committee shall:
+     - Consist of the Chaplain, Scholarship, House Manager, Athletics Chair, Greek Council Representative, appointees, and at least one executive
+     - Serve as Scholarship Committee as described in The Code Section 125.3 responsible for supporting the Scholarship Chair in the organization of the scholarship program and management of academic resources
+     - Assist the Member Development officers in the completion of their duties

+114. The Communications Committee shall:
+     - Be chaired by the Secretary
+     - Consist of the Secretary, Social Media Chairman, Historian, Alumni Secretary, Chorister, Awards Chairman, and appointees
+     - Assist the Communications officers in the completion of their duties by collecting details and evidence of Chapter activities for publication, long term recording, communication, and use in awards applications by the Awards Chair
+     - Oversee requirements, nominations, and presentation of Chapter awards including:
+       - Phi of the Year
+       - Unsung Phi of the Year
+       - Most Improved Phi
+       - Community Service Phi
+       - Athlete of the Year
+       - Rookie of the Year
+       - Alumnus of the Year
+       - Scholastic Achievement
+       - Brian Shaw Dedication In Life to the Fraternity Award

+115. Housing Committee
+     - Be Chaired by the House Manager
+     - Consist of the House Manager, Vice-President, Chapter House Tenants, and appointees.
+     - Be responsible for the organization, cleanliness, and good operation of the Chapter House